kiorky/kiorky_blog_posts/20150302/uwsgi.md

 ```

 Then a section to enable routing down to the worker by relying on the retcode from the mapped variables?

+This will ensure that only the expected request can go down to the uwsgi worker, as you know,
+mapserver can also take an arbitrary mapfile path, and be a security breach.
 ```
 location /cgi-bin/mapserv {
   error_page 420 = @mapserv;